tc39/notes/meetings/2019-01/jan-30.md

 YK: I agree that I'm jumping to conclusion, but the community is waiting for us to decide what the implementation is look like.

-MS: If decorators are standardized in a different venue, implementers might never implement it.
+MLS: If decorators are standardized in a different venue, implementers might never implement it.

 YK: you are speculating that implementers got together....

-MS: No, I'm saying that if we take it to another venue, implementers don't have a voice.
+MLS: No, I'm saying that if we take it to another venue, implementers don't have a voice.
 And if we keep it here and keep a proposal that implementers are happy with, that's a better end result.

 YK: I just don't know what the actionable thing is there.

-MS: I think that one of the action items I'm taking away from here is that we need to get users and implementers involved with the champions group.
+MLS: I think that one of the action items I'm taking away from here is that we need to get users and implementers involved with the champions group.

 BT: Time box is up again.